Authentication and Authorization Flows

 We support scenarios for server-side, mobile, desktop, client-side, machine-to-machine, and device applications.

 If you're not sure which flow to use, we can help you decide.
-For a quick guide, see Which OAuth 2.0 Flow Should I Use?.
+To learn more, read Which OAuth 2.0 Flow Should I Use?.

 Because regular web apps are server-side apps where the source code is not publicly exposed, they can use the Authorization Code Flow, which exchanges an Authorization Code for a token.